longturn/freeciv21/docs/Coding/packaging.rst

 automatically clones and sets up a base ``vcpkg`` setup in the build environment.
 We pin the binary using a variable called :code:`vcpkgGitCommitId`, which is the ``git`` hash of a relatively recent ``vcpkg`` release.
 You can see it :doc:`referenced </Contributing/release>` as part of the release cadence.
-We do this to ensure that we run a relatively recent binary to handle all the dependency processing from the mainifest file correctly.
+We do this to ensure that we run a relatively recent binary to handle all the dependency processing from the manifest file correctly.
 The hash can be updated at any time and does not have to follow the release cadence for updates.

 Inside of the manifest file, you will see another ``git`` hash noted as :code:`builtin-baseline`.
-This hash is a commit ID releated to the version of a set of packages that we need.
+This hash is a commit ID related to the version of a set of packages that we need.
 Consider it a *pin* to a set of package versions.
 Over time, the many developers that contribute to the main ``vcpkg`` repository will update and change packages.
 Many times this is to update the version of a known package, and of course, to fix bugs.